DanielAlcon/recipes/README.md

 # recipesOfDaMamma
-Final project of the Generation-Sevilla '16 course: Recipes website, in AngularJS.
+Final project of the Generation-Sevilla '16 course: Recipes website.

 The project: